 2. Senedd Insight shall invoice the Client in advance of providing the Services.

 3. The Client shall pay each invoice submitted by the Senedd Insight in advance of the provision of the Services and no later than:

 a.
-14 days of the date of the invoice and in any event before the course date; and
+14 days of the date of the invoice and in any event before the course or event date; and

 b. in full and in cleared funds to a bank account nominated in writing by the Senedd Insight, and